-- A suspension may be sought on the grounds of ill-health or some other reason that prevents the student from pursuing the course of study, and when the course of study is otherwise subject to strict time limits.
-A condition of the suspension is that no work relevant to the course shall be undertaken during the period of suspension and the student is not eligible to receive any supervision. - Master's thesis students and PhD students may apply for a suspension of their studies; however, suspensions can only start from the first day of the month, will be for a minimum period of one month and will be granted for whole months only. - A student may enrol in more than one qualification concurrently only with the approval of the relevant Dean or Deans.
-The Dean(s) may determine the maximum and/or minimum number of points for which the student may enrol in each qualification. - Where prescriptions provide options, a student must consult the Head of Department/School concerned before any selection is made.
+- A suspension of a student's enrolment may be sought by a student, Head of Department/ School or programme convenor on the grounds of the student's ill-health or some other reason that prevents the student from pursuing their course of study, and when the course of study is otherwise subject to strict time limits.
+A condition of the suspension is that no work relevant to the course shall be undertaken during the period of suspension and the student is not eligible to receive any supervision. - Master's thesis students and PhD students may apply for a suspension of their studies; however, suspensions can only start from the first day of the month, will be for a minimum period of one month and will be granted for whole months only. - Where suspension of a student's enrolment is sought, whether by a student, Head of Department/School or programme convenor, the approval of the relevant Dean is required (in the case of postgraduate students, the Dean of Postgraduate Studies). - A student may enrol in more than one qualification concurrently only with the approval of the relevant Dean or Deans.
+The Dean(s) may determine the maximum and/or minimum number of points for which the student may enrol in each qualification. - 4.
+Where prescriptions provide options, a student must consult the Head of Department/School concerned before any selection is made.
 Notes: - For the purposes of these regulations the term Head of Department/School includes the Chairperson or Coordinator of an interdisciplinary course. - 2.
 Not all of the options listed in the prescriptions are necessarily offered in any one year. - 5.
 If a student enrols again in a course for any reason (such as failure or receipt of restricted credit), the Head of the relevant Department/School may, at his or her discretion, and with the agreement of the student concerned, exempt the student from tuition in lectures, tutorials, laboratory, practical, field, or any other work.
-If a student seeks such an exemption, application to the Head of Department/ School must be made before the end of the second teaching week of the course or the first teaching week for a Summer Programme course. - 6.
-If any exemption from tuition is granted, the student must nevertheless enrol and pay the full tuition fee for the course, but the student may be exempt from any additional course costs (such as those specifically to cover the costs of fieldwork) related to the work for which an exemption has been granted.
+If a student seeks such an exemption, application to the Head of Department/ School must be made before the end of the second teaching week of the course or the first teaching week for a Summer Programme course.

-Late enrolment in a course is subject to the approval of the Head of Department/School concerned, and may be declined.
+- 6. If any exemption from tuition is granted, the student must nevertheless enrol and pay the full tuition fee for the course, but the student may be exempt from any additional course costs (such as those specifically to cover the costs of fieldwork) related to the work for which an exemption has been granted. - Late enrolment in a course is subject to the approval of the Head of Department/School concerned, and may be declined.